rahul-verma/swayam/docs/README.md

 Most likely this would also mean that a concept fo Dynamic snippets would need to be developed to enable search results being made part of a prompt.

-The role of Tool or a specific injectable for the purpose needs to be explored as well.
+The role of Action or a specific injectable for the purpose needs to be explored as well.
 All of this will be explored when RAG support needs to be integrated into Swayam.